 Other documents you may need will be your social security card, Medicare card, and additional insurance plus RX cards.
 You will need to show guardianship documentation if you have it.

 Income can be verified by the most recent pay stubs, social security award letter, pension statement or unemployment check stubs.
-You may need to show a support or alimony check or a court order, a VA award letter or an SSI Award Letter.
-The documentation could take weeks to get it together and may be more than several inches high!
+You may need to show a support or alimony check or court order, a VA award letter or an SSI Award Letter.
+The documentation could take weeks to get it together and maybe more than several inches high!

 When a loved one requires long term care, you have many challenges.
 The added stress of trying to cover all the needs to determine Medicaid eligibility is an unwelcome burden that will further compound your difficulties.